Hancock (film)

-Hancock is a 2008 American superhero comedy film directed by Peter Berg from a screenplay by Vince Gilligan and Vy Vincent Ngo.
-The film stars Will Smith, Charlize Theron, and Jason Bateman.
+Hancock is a 2008 American superhero film starring Will Smith as John Hancock, an amnesiac, alcoholic, reckless superhuman trying to remember his past.
+The film is directed by Peter Berg and written by Vince Gilligan and Vy Vincent Ngo.
+The film also stars Charlize Theron, Jason Bateman and Eddie Marsan.

 The story was originally written by Vy Vincent Ngo in 1996.
-It languished in development hell for years with various directors attached, including Tony Scott, Michael Mann, Jonathan Mostow, and Gabriele Muccino, before being filmed in 2007 in Los Angeles with a production budget of $150 million.
+It languished in development hell for years with various directors attached, including Tony Scott, Michael Mann (who would later co-produce the film), Jonathan Mostow and Gabriele Muccino, before being filmed in mid-2007 in Los Angeles with a production budget of $150 million.

 In the United States, the film was rated PG-13 by the Motion Picture Association of America after changes were made at their request in order to avoid an R rating, which it had received twice before.
-The film was released on July 2, 2008, in the United States by Columbia Pictures.
-Hancock received mixed reviews from critics who praised its performances, visual effects and premise, but criticized its execution and failure to deliver on its potential, especially during its second half.
-It grossed $629 million worldwide, becoming the fourth highest-grossing film of 2008.
+Columbia Pictures released the film in theaters in the United States on July 2, 2008.
+While Hancock received mixed reviews from critics, who found it promising, but let down by the mid-movie change in tone, it grossed $629.4 million worldwide, becoming the fourth highest-grossing film of 2008.

 Plot

 John Hancock is an alcoholic, reckless superhuman imbued with flight, invulnerability, and super-strength.
-Acting as a haphazard superhero in Los Angeles, he is often ridiculed and hated by the public for his drunken and careless acts, and becomes enraged when called an "asshole".
+Acting as a haphazard and unrefined superhero in Los Angeles, he is shunned, ridiculed and hated by the public for his drunken and careless crime fighting acts and rude and unpleasant disposition.

-Hancock rescues Ray Embrey, a public relations specialist, from an oncoming train, which he needlessly derails to do it.
-Thankful and seeing a career opportunity, Ray offers to help improve Hancock's public image.
-Hancock meets Ray's family, his son Aaron, a fan, and his wife Mary, who is suspicious of him.

-Ray encourages Hancock to issue a public apology, and then go to prison for a time, until Los Angeles needs him properly.
-He reluctantly agrees, struggling to fit in at prison.
-Two fellow inmates soon threaten him as he put them there, so he injures them.
-Hancock is visited by Ray, who encourages him to be patient but when he hears he might be in for 8 years he starts to break out.
-Ray persuades him to stay inside and stick to the plan.
-Hancock is later visited by Mary and Aaron who bring him homemade spaghetti with meatballs.